 Squamous cell carcinomas are the second most common skin cancer.
-These can occur anywhere, but are found most frequently on chronically sun exposed skin.
-The metastatic potential of squamous cell carcinomas are higher than that of basal cell carcinomas.
+These can occur anywhere but are found most frequently on chronically sun-exposed skin.
+The metastatic potential of squamous cell carcinomas is higher than that of basal cell carcinomas.
 Thus, early detection is important.

 Skin cancer is the most common cancer.
 In the U.S., more than 3.5 million skin cancers are diagnosed in more than 2 million people each year.

-Why choose the Cancer Therapy & Research Center for squamous cell skin cancer?
+Why choose the UT Health San Antonio Cancer Center for squamous cell skin cancer?

-The Cancer Therapy & Research Center is a premiere cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
+The UT Health Cancer Center is a premiere cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
 Our doctors provide extraordinary care for patients with skin cancer that includes:

 As the only National Cancer Institute-designated cancer center in South Texas, the cancer center is uniquely qualified to guide you through the process of participating in a clinical trial.
 We have teams who specialize in all phases of clinical trials.

 Trials are available for patients who have just been diagnosed and never been treated, as well as for patients who have had prior treatments.
 The center also offers experimental treatments and first-in-human clinical trials under special programs for patients who qualify for such treatment options.